| The early history of "Acadie" is dominated by 150 years of conflict between

 to the local environment and had become a people separate from the French

+in the mother country.
 The British established a military government at Port-Royal, which they

 renamed Annapolis Royal.
 Rather than putting the Acadians under military